Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Conclusions

 \section{Conclusions}

-This paper investigated the need for elastic building operation strategies to be implemented to support the shift towards increasingly flexible work arrangements and remote working and studying in a university campus.
-The effects of flexible work arrangements on the space cooling demand in a university campus were assessed through a calibrated district-scale energy demand simulation and different building operation strategies were considered.
+This paper investigated the need for elastic building operation strategies to be implemented to support the shift towards increasingly flexible work arrangements and remote working and studying on a university campus in Singapore.
+The effects of flexible work arrangements on the space cooling demand at the campus scale were assessed through a calibrated district-scale energy demand simulation and different building operation scenarios.

-The results showed that building occupancies of 25\% to 75\% due to flexible work arrangements led to minimal space cooling savings (4--11\%) if buildings were operated in a conventional, centralized way.
-Introducing occupancy-driven, zone-based building controls could lead to significant savings in space cooling demand (21--68\%).
-The greatest decrease in space cooling demand was observed for the case with an elastic space allocation approach, where occupants were assumed to be relocated in order to minimize the operation of the most inefficient buildings in the case study area.
+The results showed that building occupancies of 25\% to 75\% due to flexible work arrangements led to minimal space cooling savings (5--15\%) if buildings were operated in a conventional, centralized way.
+Introducing occupancy-driven, zone-based building controls could lead to significant savings in space cooling demand (17--63\%) with respect to the centralized baseline at building occupancy shares of 25--75\%.
+The greatest decrease in space cooling demand was observed for the case with an elastic space allocation approach, where occupants were assumed to be relocated in order to minimize the operation of the most inefficient buildings in the case study area (40--84\% for the same occupancy shares).

 The effects of part-load operation for the decentralized, occupant-driven case were not found to be significant enough to affect the overall conclusions supporting flexible building system operation strategies.
 Furthermore, the long-term effects of climate change were also considered, and were found to potentially lead to some space cooling demands not being met for the centralized and elastic allocation cases as soon as 2040.
-The zone-based, occupant-driven approach, on the other hand, was able to meet the loads for all cases, as systems in this case did not operate at full capacity in the work from home scenarios.
+The zone-based, occupant-driven approach, on the other hand, was able to meet the loads for all cases, as systems did not operate at full capacity in the work-from-home scenarios.